pranshu-raj-211/blog/src/data/blog/lnkd_scraping_full.md

 ### 1. Focus on the Algorithm, Not the Data Collection

-Anyone can scrape LinkedIn*.
-The value is in smart scoring that understands candidate quality beyond keywords.
+Anyone can scrape LinkedIn (using paid APIs to fetch data).
+The value is in smart scoring that understands candidate quality beyond keywords, to automate the manual tasks and reduce information that needs to be processed.

-> Scraping Linkedin is a really difficult thing to do in practice, so everyone uses APIs provided by services like RapidAPI, BrightData.

 ### 2. Personalization Actually Works